bbauska/Coursera-Bootstrap/readme.md

 Meaning that this tooltip will be shown to the bottom of this button here.

-After adding in this into the button, we\'ll now go and add some JavaScript code to the bottom of this page in order to activate this tooltip.
+After adding in this into the button, we&apos;ll now go and add some JavaScript code to the bottom of this page in order to activate this tooltip.